AdminL3/Jugend-Forscht/data-collection/README.md

-# Data Collection from NYT
+# Data Collection from the NYT

 ---